mattlorimor/ProbabilisticDataStructures/README.md

 If you're on this page, you probably already know a bit about probabilistic data structures and why you might want to use them.
 To keep this README smaller, I'll remove some of the exposition Tyler does and keep this closer to a "How to Use" document.
 I would refer you to [his project's README](https://github.com/tylertreat/BoomFilters/blob/master/README.md) if you are trying to get all the information you possibly can.

 ## Included Structures
-* Stable Bloom filters
-* Scalable Bloom filters
+* Count-Min Sketch
-* Counting Bloom filters
+* Counting Bloom filter
-* Inverse Bloom filters
-* Cuckoo filters
+* Cuckoo filter
-* Several variants of traditional Bloom filters
+* Deletable Bloom filter
 * HyperLogLog
-* Count-Min Sketch
+* Inverse Bloom filter
 * MinHash
+* PartitionedBloomFilter
+* Scalable Bloom filter
+* TopK

 ## Installation